Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Conclusions and Discussions

-\paragraph{Limitations.} The mocap suit and miniAria wristbands lead to unnatural visual appearance which might limit the usefulness of videos for computer vision research.
-The setup also leads to some restriction which directly effect the range of motion.
-The XSens data quality is known to be affected by motion calibration and body measurements, the accuracy of which can be inconsistent across users.
-We are aware that our dataset only covers a portion of common daily activities.
-Important missing activities are the ones in public location, \eg shopping and highly dynamic motions \eg driving and fast-moving sports for which our solution has limitations.
+\textit{Limitations.} The mocap suit and wristbands lead to unnatural appearance in videos, and restrict certain range of motion.
+XSens quality is known to be affected by motion calibration and body measurements.
+Our dataset only covers a portion of daily activities, leaving out common public scenarios.